-Brooke’s mum, Justine, who gives her fortnightly immunoglobulin injections to boost her daughter’s immune system, said: “Having the trike would just mean everything, especially for her mental health as it will do her wonders having the option to do another outdoor activity.
+Brooke’s mum, Justine, who gives her fortnightly immunoglobulin injections to boost her daughter’s immune system, says:

-Justine explained how exercising on the trike in the fresh air would help Brooke’s chest and her breathing.
+Justine explained how exercising on the trike in the fresh air also helps Brooke’s chest and her breathing.
 Her condition means she is prone to respiratory infections and certain types of cancer and she’s been taking regular antibiotic medicine ever since she was a toddler.